Morita theory and singularity categories: The Symmetric Gorenstein Context

 To see they are equivalent note that (i) and (ii) are equivalent by \cite{DGI}*{8.6}.
 We have already noted that (iii) implies (i) in Lemma~\ref{lem:relGorascdesc}.
 It remains to show that (i) implies (iii).
 This follows from local duality as in \cite[19.5]{JohnNotes}.
 Indeed, $C^*(B)$ is formal, so $C^*(B)\simeq P$ where $P=k[x_1, x_2, \ldots, x_r]$ with $x_i$ of degree $d_i<0$, and we may let $\fm=(x_1, x_2, \ldots, x_r)$ denote the maximal ideal and the Gorenstein shift is $a_B=-d-r$ where $d=d_1+\cdots +d_r$.
 Accordingly local duality for any small $P$-module $M$ states that there is an equivalence

 where $\Gamma_{\fm}$ is local cohomology at $\fm$ and $(-)^\vee$ is the $k$-dual.
 If $M$ is an $R$-module viewed as a $P$-module via a ring map $P\lra R$ with $R$ small over $P$ then the equivalence may be taken to be one of $R$-modules by taking a model of $R$ which is $P$-free.
-Now take $M=R=C^*(X)$; by (ii) this is Gorenstein, of shift $a_X$ say.
-Since $X$ is simply connected $C^*(X)$ automatically enjoys Gorenstein duality, so that
+Now take $M=R=C^*(X)$; by (i) this is Gorenstein, of shift $a_X$ say.
+Since $X$ is simply connected $C^*(X)$ automatically enjoys Gorenstein duality (since $C_*(\Omega X)$ is connected and therefore has a unique action on $k$), so that

 Hence

 as required.

 The final conclusion is that if $X$ is any Gorenstein space, we can construct a normalization giving a Symmetric Gorenstein Context.